i2bc/SURFMAP/README.md

 </details> -->

-## Generate a 2D map of a feature's protein surface
+## Project a protein feature on a 2D map

-Two inputs are required:
+In order to generate a 2D map, two inputs are required:
-- a PDB file
+- either a PDB file (`-pdb` option) OR a SURFMAP matrix file (`-mat` option)
 - a valid key referring to a feature to map:
   - `kyte_doolittle`
   - `wimley_white`